ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/custom-icons/index.md

 The example below shows a mixture of different methods for providing icons.
 The grouping is done with images, and the header icons use a mix of Font Awesome and strings.

-<grid-example title='Icons' name='icons' type='generated' options='{ "enterprise": true, "exampleHeight": 660, "extras": ["fontawesome"], "modules": ["clientside", "rowgrouping", "sidebar", "columnpanel", "filterpanel"] }'></grid-example>
+<grid-example title='Icons' name='icons' type='generated' options='{ "enterprise": true, "modules": ["clientside", "rowgrouping", "sidebar", "columnpanel", "filterpanel"], "exampleHeight": 660, "extras": ["fontawesome"] }'></grid-example>

 ## SVG Icons